 Known as the pilgrimage site for the Buddhists, Gaya is a must-visit destination.
-The city features numerous temples and cloisters that are dedicated to Buddhism.
-Its major tourist attractions include, the marvelous Buddha sculpture, the Bodhi Tree and the Mahabodhi Temple.
-A trip to Gaya or Buddh Gaya, as commonly called by the locals, will give you an in-depth insight into the religious values of the city.
+The city features numerous temples and abbeys that are dedicated to Buddhism.
+Its major tourist attractions include the marvellous Buddha sculpture, the Bodhi Tree and the Mahabodhi Temple.
+As commonly called by the locals, a trip to Gaya or Buddh Gaya will give you an in-depth insight into the city's religious values.
 Taking a stroll at its architectural masterpieces will leave you charmed.

 How to reach Gaya